-The Law Office of Peter M. Thall specializes in all areas of entertainment law, intellectual property and intangible rights with particular emphasis in music, film, theater, television, book publishing, merchandising, sponsorship, endorsements,
+The Law Office of Peter M. Thall specializes in all areas of entertainment law, intellectual property, and intangible rights with particular emphasis in music, merchandising, sponsorship, endorsements, fashion, and photography.

 The Firm's clientele encompasses a wide variety of artists at the top of their professions, including both classical and popular-oriented recording artists and songwriters, producers, music and fashion industry executives, fashion models, photographers, and investors who acquire music publishing and master recording catalogues.

-The Firm's attorneys frequently lecture at industry and legal seminars regarding their practice areas and have been featured on local, regional, national and international news and talk shows.
-Our attorneys' opinions are frequently sought by newspapers and magazines seeking comments on current events in the entertainment industry and seeking to uncover and understand trends.
+Senior attorney Peter M. Thall frequently lectures at industry and legal seminars regarding the Firm's practice areas and has been featured on local, regional, national, and international news and talk shows.
+His opinions are frequently sought by newspapers and magazines seeking comments on current events in the entertainment industry and seeking to uncover and understand trends.

-Among the media in which our attorneys have been featured as experts are Variety, Billboard, USA Today, the New York Times, The Wall Street Journal, Broadcasting Magazine, Music Business International, American Bar Association Law Journal and New York State Bar Association Law Journal.
+Among the print media in which Mr. Thall has been featured as an expert are Variety, Billboard, USA Today, the New York Times, The Wall Street Journal, Broadcasting Magazine, Music Business International, the American Bar Association Law Journals and the New York State Bar Association Law Journal.
 Among the broadcast media in which Mr. Thall has been featured as an expert are NBC, MSNBC, FOX and a host of radio stations throughout the world.

 SELECTED PRACTICE AREAS:

 REPRESENTATIVE TRANSACTIONS AND FOCUS AREAS INCLUDE :

 Peter M. Thall is a veteran of more than 45 years of practicing law with a speciality in music law.
 Mr. Thall has represented many of the world's greatest artists from Simon & Garfunkel to Barry Manilow, Hall & Oates, The Average White Band, ABBA, The Cars, Foreigner, Pat Benatar and innumerable other bands, producers of such contemporary artists as Billy Joel, Weezer, Hole, Nada Serf, D Generation, Will Smith, Boyzone and Hansen and singer/songwriters from Ric Ocasek and James Taylor to the composer of Wicked and several Disney and Dreamworks animated features, Pop star Kiesza, and corporations utilizing music such as Victoria's Secret, Express, Henri Bendel, The Gucci Group.